jeffpar/pcjs/software/pcx86/util/microsoft/unfiled/index.md

   - [Microsoft Macro Assembler 5.10 (Feb 1988)](/software/pcx86/lang/microsoft/masm/5.10x/)
   - [Microsoft OS/2 SDK 1.02](/software/pcx86/sdk/os2/microsoft/1.02/)

-However, none of the *specific* versions shown below have been found in other distributions, so their origins remain a mystery.
+However, none of the *specific* versions on the diskette below have been found in other distributions, so their origins remain a mystery.

+Thanks to several PCjs users for donating these mysterious binaries to the collection, and perhaps other PCjs users will be able to puzzle out where they came from.

 ### Directory of MS Unfiled Utilities